lbryio/lbry-desktop/CONTRIBUTING.md

   manner and, therefore, not begin working on anything reserved (or updated) within the last 3 days.
   If someone has been officially assigned an issue via GitHub's assignment system, it is also not available.
 Contributors are encouraged to ask if they have any questions about issue availability.
-- The [changelog](https://github.com/lbryio/lbry-desktop/blob/master/CHANGELOG.md) should be updated to include a reference to the fix/change/addition.
+- The [changelog](https://github.com/OdyseeTeam/odysee-frontend/blob/master/CHANGELOG.md) should be updated to include a reference to the fix/change/addition.
 See previous entries for format.
-- Once the pull request is visible in the LBRY repo, a LBRY team member will review it and make sure it is up to our standards.
+- Once the pull request is visible in the Odysee repo, a Odysee team member will review it and make sure it is up to our standards.
 At this point, the contributor may have to change his or her code based on our suggestions and comments.
-- Then, upon a satisfactory review of the code, we will merge it and send the contributor a tip (in LBC) for the contribution.
+- Then, upon a satisfactory review of the code, we will merge it and send the contributor a tip (in Credits or Cash) for the contribution.

 We are dedicated to being fair and friendly in this process.
 In **general**, level 4 issues will be paid more than level 3 issues which will be paid more than level 2, and so on.
 However, this is not